tmnpierre/myPostgresqlGuide/README.md

 - **Drop a table:** `DROP TABLE tablename;`
 - **Drop a database:** `DROP DATABASE dbname;`

+### Understanding SQL Relationships
+- **One-to-One:** Unique relationship between two tables.
+- **One-to-Many:** A single row in one table is linked to multiple rows in another.
+- **Many-to-Many:** Multiple rows in one table linked to multiple rows in another.

 ## Conclusion
-This guide covers the basic commands to get you started with PostgreSQL.
+This guide covers the basic commands and concepts to get you started with PostgreSQL.
 For more advanced usage, refer to the official [PostgreSQL documentation](https://www.postgresql.org/docs/).